xinmu01/xinmu01.github.io/_posts/2016-11-23-Language Parser.markdown

 A string s is said to be in the language defined by a CFG if there is a least one deviation whose yeild is s.

 ### Parse Tree
 Every sentence can be represented as a parse tree according to the CFG.
+The task of parsing is to build the parse tree of a sentence.
 ### Unary rule

 NN -> man;